capnproto/pycapnp/README.md

 ## Development

 This project uses [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
 Essentially, just make sure you do your changes in the `develop` branch.
-You can run the tests by installing pytest with `pip install pytest`, and then run `py.test`
+You can run the tests by installing pytest with `pip install pytest`, and then run `py.test` from the `test` directory.

 ## Documentation/Example
 There is some basic documentation [here](http://jparyani.github.io/pycapnp/).